latex3/latex3.github.io/_posts/2017-03-08-videos-from-2016-conference.md

 Most of the talks of the TUG conferences 2016 in Toronto got recorded and are now online at [Zeeba TV](http://zeeba.tv/conferences/tug-2016).

 Two talks at that conference have been given by [Frank]({{site.baseurl}}/about/team/#frank-mittelbach):
-  + <a href="http://zeeba.tv/media/conferences/tug-2016/0102-Frank-Mittelbach/" target="_blank" onclick="vgwPixelCall('2670672cff324b98bafa9be09e193fff');">Alice goes floating --- global optimized pagination</a> (near the end of the video the audio unfortunately failed)
+  + <a href="http://zeeba.tv/media/conferences/tug-2016/0102-Frank-Mittelbach/" target="_blank" onclick="vgwPixelCall('2670672cff324b98bafa9be09e193fff');">Alice goes floating --- global optimized pagination</a> (near the end of the video the audio failed unfortunately)
   + <a href="http://zeeba.tv/media/conferences/tug-2016/0202-Frank-Mittelbach/"
        target="_blank"
        onclick="vgwPixelCall('b68fdc1c180d4d1197553ed47e83b4fc');">Honoring the life and work of Sebastian Rahtz</a>